A Marae in Every School?

 The Marae is socially integrative in the sense that it fosters identity, self-respect, pride and social control.
 The marae is also integrative in that all people are welcome as guests.
 Source Awahata

-For example, on the left side of the illustration is Western religion which was founded and teaches about the “spirit” outside of one's self through priests, nuns and praying to an almighty God to bestow benevolence and everlasting life.
+For example, Western religion was founded and teaches about the “spirit” outside of one's self through priests, nuns and praying to an almighty God to bestow benevolence and everlasting life.

-Whereas Maori represent the missing lower right field which is more inclusive and leads to the spirit, the Wairua which is alive in you and around you that moves to the environment and the soul moves on after the body has died.
+Whereas Maori understand the spirit, the Wairua which is alive in you and around you that moves to the environment and the soul moves on after the body has died.

-So why not include the customs of regional tribes and ethnicities equally into the curriculum to nourish all aspects of knowledge along with our spirit and that of the environment as we celebrate a OneHeart Vision of humanity?
-So that apart from the particular gods we pray to or our individual beliefs systems we honor the life of all whether they are Maori, Pakeha, or a new immigrant that we come together in love as one New Zealand. #oneheartnz
+So why not include the customs of regional tribes or ethnicities equally into the curriculum to nourish all aspects of knowledge along with our spirit and that of the environment as we celebrate a OneHeart Vision of humanity?
+So that apart from our individual beliefs systems we honor the life of all whether they are Maori, Pakeha, or a new immigrant.